trotter-suzuki-mpi/trotter-suzuki-mpi/doc/tutorial.md

      Solver *solver = new Solver(grid, state, hamiltonian, delta_t, "gpu");
 ~~~~~~~~~~~~~~~

 The compilation is the same as above.
 For using multiple GPUs, compile the code with MPI and launch one process for each GPU.
+[Not all functionality](https://github.com/trotter-suzuki-mpi/trotter-suzuki-mpi/issues/48) is available in the GPU kernel.

 **Distributed version**